 Dalton proposed a relatively simple model for the structure of atoms that did not include a description of subatomic particles such as protons or electrons.
 Dalton’s model of the atom was pioneering but it was nonetheless quite simplistic, and it would not be refined or corrected until much later when quantum physicists of the 20th century used more advanced machinery to understand what the atom was made from.
 B must be the answer to this question because Dalton’s solid-sphere model does not support the idea that atoms can be divided into smaller parts.

 Eugen Goldstein originally coined the term cathode ray in 1876.
 He coined this term to describe an unknown type of radiation emitted from the cathode of a vacuum tube.
 Other scientists would go on to study cathode rays for the next couple of decades, but none of them would be able to conclusively determine whether cathode rays were material or immaterial.
 No one 19th-century scientist was able to conclusively determine what cathode rays were and what they contained.
 This all changed when J. J. Thomson started to conduct groundbreaking experiments with cathode ray tubes just after the start of the 20th century.
-The following figure shows a highly simplified schematic illustration of the type of cathode ray tube that was used by J. J. Thompson to prove the existence of a fundamental subatomic particle.
+The following figure shows a highly simplified schematic illustration of the type of cathode ray tube that was used by J. J. Thomson to prove the existence of a fundamental subatomic particle.

 The basic operation of a cathode ray tube is relatively easy to understand.
 It contains a cathode and an anode at one end and a phosphorescent screen at the other end.
 Cathode rays are generated when a large potential difference is applied between the cathode and anode.
 These cathode rays travel through the cathode ray tube in a straight line, and they end up colliding with the phosphorescent screen.
 They can be described as having a thermal effect because they generate heat when they strike the phosphorescent screen or almost any other type of surface.
 The interaction between the cathode rays and the phosphorescent screen can be studied relatively easily because each of the rays produces a bright patch at the point of interaction.
 The gas pressure is usually kept very low inside a cathode ray tube.
 This helps to ensure that gas particles do not end up obstructing cathode rays as they move from the cathode toward the phosphorescent screen.

-The following figure shows one of J. J. Thompson’s most important experiments.
+The following figure shows one of J. J. Thomson’s most important experiments.
 It shows that Thomson put two oppositely charged metal plates across a cathode ray tube.
 He found that he could deflect the cathode ray with the electric field from the electrically charged plates.
 The cathode ray was always deflected in the appropriate direction for a negative charge.
 It always veered toward the positively charged plate and away from the negatively charged plate.
 This experiment provided strong evidence that cathode rays are made up of negatively charged particles.
 It also showed that cathode rays are affected by electric fields.
 This was fascinating at the time because Thomson had also shown that cathode rays are affected by magnetic fields.
 Thomson realized that cathode rays are made up of negatively charged particles, but he wanted to learn more about their physical properties.
 He devised another closely related experiment to determine the charge-to-mass ratio of the cathode ray particles.

 The following figure shows how Thomson used a combination of electric and magnetic fields to determine the charge-to-mass ratio of the cathode ray particles.
 He initially generated an electric field with the oppositely charged plates that were put on either side of the cathode ray tube.
 This caused the cathode ray to veer off to one side.
 He then used the electromagnet to make a magnetic field.
 He varied the strength of the magnetic field to make the deflected cathode ray straight again.
 He was effectively balancing known electric and magnetic field strengths to determine a single charge-to-mass ratio.
 Thomson used this experiment and some simple calculations to show that cathode rays contain particles that have an incredibly low mass.
 He showed that cathode rays contain negatively charged particles that are over 1 000 times lighter than a hydrogen atom.
 Thomson would subsequently propose that cathode ray particles are fundamental units of matter.
 He made the bold proposition that cathode ray particles are subatomic particles that are a component of all atoms.